TacoDelPaco/BridgeX/README.md

 I've been experimenting with options to help with Bluetooth errors, here are a few things that may or may not help (in no particular order):

-- Run `sudoedit /usr/local/bin/xyo-bridge-start.sh` and add `NOBLE_MULTI_ROLE=1` after `sudo`
+- Run `sudoedit /usr/local/bin/xyo-bridge-start.sh` and add `NOBLE_MULTI_ROLE=1` after `sudo` or before ` PORT=80`
 - Run `sudoedit /boot/config.txt` and make sure `otg_mode=1`
 - Run `sudoedit /boot/cmdline.txt` and add `dwc_otg.microframe_schedule=1 dwc_otg.speed=1` before the `rootwait` parameter

-> **Note:** I've had the most problems with this one, when it works it works but I can't figure out why it breaks either 🤔
+> **Note:** If your Pi's Bluetooth is segfaulting, you might need to disable Bluetooth and reboot

-- Run `sudo systemctl stop bluetooth && sudo hciconfig hci0 up` as noted in the [Bleno](https://github.com/abandonware/bleno?tab=readme-ov-file#linux) README
+- Run `sudo systemctl disable bluetooth` and `sudo reboot`

+As noted in the [Bleno](https://github.com/abandonware/bleno?tab=readme-ov-file#linux) README.
+After rebooting, BridgeX seems to re-enable Bluetooth but the error stopped occuring 🤷.
+Also, sometimes you don't need to reboot - only if you're noticing the Noble scanner to unendingly loop or obviously the segfault mentioned prior.

 ## NVM / sudo / sudoless

 > **Note:** Be sure and edit `<Pi Username>` in each file to whatever you set the Raspbian OS username to when setting it up/formatting

-Running `nvm`, you'll need to update where `node` is referenced and also `sudo` won't work, so you'll need to either allow `sudo` or configure your Pi to allow access with `node`
+Running `nvm`, you'll need to update where `node` is referenced and also `sudo` won't work, so you'll need to either allow `sudo` or configure your Pi to allow access with `node`.

 ### Running with nvm